 What we don't: The stretch gaiter makes removing the liner difficult.

 Produced in tandem with the Arc'teryx Procline above, the Salomon S/Lab X-Alp is built for long traverses and unrelenting uphill travel.
 Ski mountaineers love this boot for its extremely low weight and huge cuff rotation, both vertically (75 degrees) and laterally (35 degrees).
 But this boot stands apart from most ski mountaineering models in its stiffness while in ski mode, offering a surprising amount of security while moving downhill.
-And although it comes with a stated flex of 100, the S/Lab X-Alp does not have a stated flex number, but it comes in a little stiffer than the Procline thanks to the spine built into the back of the shell.
+And although it comes with a stated flex of 100, the S/Lab X-Alp actually feels slightly stiffer than the Procline (flex: 100), thanks to the spine built into the back of the shell.

 If skiing big lines is a priority or you're looking for a single boot for all types of backcountry adventures, the Salomon X-Alp falls short.
 As with the Procline, this is a focused build that excels on the uphill but struggles when driving a stiff ski in variable conditions or difficult terrain.
 Furthermore, while the non-zippered gaiter design is sleek and comfortable, it does make taking the liner out of the shell at the end of the day rather difficult.
 And finally, Salomon has cut down on the amount of rubber on the sole in order to save weight, which results in less durability.
 These complaints aside, the S/Lab X-Alp remains a proven favorite among ski mountaineers.